-June 2016 – The Packed Bed Reactor Experiment (PBRE) hardware was installed in the Microgravity Science Glovebox (MSG) facility on board the International Space Station.
-The PBRE hardware and the PBRE video system checkout was conducted by ISS Commander Tim Kopra.
-The PBRE experiment started operations on June 2, 2016 and is scheduled to run through June 24, 2016 with test section one.
-The PBRE experiment is investigating the performance of packed beds under microgravity conditions.
-PBRE will incorporate different types of packed beds reactors and will utilize the two-phase liquid-gas separator design.
+December 2016 – The Packed Bed Reactor Experiment (PBRE) hardware was installed in the Microgravity Science Glovebox (MSG) facility on December 1, 2016 by ISS crewmember Peggy Whitson.
+The PBRE hardware and the PBRE fluid system checkout was completed the first week of operations.
+The PBRE experiment operations are scheduled to run through January 2017.
+The PBRE fluid physics experiment is investigating the performance of packed beds under microgravity conditions.
+The PBRE experiment will test two types of packed beds and will utilize the two phase liquid gas separator design.

 Smoke Aerosol Measurement Experiment (SAME)

 Spacecraft smoke detectors must detect different types of smoke.
 For example, hydrocarbon fuels typically produce soot and plastics produce droplets of recondensed polymer fragments.
 While paper and silicone rubber produce smoke comprised of liquid droplets of recondensed pyrolysis products.
 Each of these materials produces a different type of smoke, with particles of various sizes and properties.
 SAME will assess the size and distribution of smoke particles produced by different types of material found on spacecraft such as, Teflon, Kapton, cellulose and silicone rubber.
 SAME will evaluate the performance of the ionization smoke detectors (used on Space Shuttles), evaluate the performance of the photoelectric smoke detectors (used on the ISS) and collect data for which a numerical formula can be developed and used to predict smoke droplet growth and to evaluate alternative smoke detection devices on future spacecraft.